 The dream goes like this: You’ve perfected your designs.
-You’ve sourced amazing fabrics, found a great factory, and navigated all the details to get your clothing line produced.
+You’ve sourced amazing fabrics, found a great factory, and navigated all the details to get your clothing line produced, or help your freelance clients get their fashion designs into production.
 And finally, the day comes: Your inventory is in, your website is live, and it’s time for the sales to start rolling in!

 If you want that dream to become a reality, there are a lot of steps.
 But there’s one step people often gloss over when they’re starting a clothing line.
-It’s something you should do before you get too deep into designing or start looking for a factory, because it can make or break your success.
+It’s something you should do–or encourage the brands you’re freelancing for to do–before you get too deep into designing or start looking for a factory, because it can make or break your success.

 It might not be sexy, but if you want to know how to get people to buy your clothes, it’s the MOST important thing you can do.
 And when I asked the 23,646 people on my email list what their biggest struggle is with starting their own brand, finding customers was one of the top replies!
 So I created this guide to help you get it done.